grammyjs/website/site/docs/hosting/vps.md

 #### Getting the Start Command

-1. Get the absolute path of your runtime:
+1. Get the absolute path to your runtime:

    ::: code-group